 And this is where IPS comes into play.

 After the purchase has been made, we make it a habit of asking for a tracking number.
-A valid tracking number goes a long way to verify a legitimate sale and is a fairly common ask in this type of purchase because, let’s face it, no one wants to be made a sucker from a scammer.
+A valid tracking number goes a long way to verify a legitimate sale.
+And its a fairly common ask in this type of purchase because, let’s face it, no one wants to be made a sucker by a scammer.
 Sellers typically do not have an issue with providing a tracking number if they’re legitimate.

 The report may be the most important part.
-For every TP conducted, our investigators draft a litigation-ready report that includes what was purchased, who was paid, a narrative that establishes the timeline of events, any information found during the course of the purchase, and any additional research performed.
+For every TP conducted, our investigators draft a litigation-ready report.
+The report includes what was purchased, who was paid, a narrative that establishes the timeline of events, any information found during the course of the purchase, and any additional research performed.

-If you’re looking for licensed investigators to conduct TPs for your company, please contact us – we’ll work with you and your counsel to stop the sale of counterfeit products affecting your brand.
+If you’re looking for licensed investigators to conduct TPs for your company, please contact us.
+We’ll work with you and your counsel to stop the sale of counterfeit products affecting your brand.

 Stay informed with industry-relevant emails curated by our team of experts.

 We send out emails once or twice a month relating to IP Services, industry news, and events we'll be attending so you can meet our experts in person.